loroldoesmath/billionaires/README.md

 This project explores the existence of billionaires through an apolitical lens, focusing on the balance between the economic costs and benefits of consolidated wealth.
 The primary motivating question is:

-**Does the cost of consolidated wealth outweigh the economic benefit provided by billionaires?**
+**Does the cost of consolidated wealth outweigh any economic benefit?**

 ## Objectives
 - Analyze the positive economic impact of billionaires, including job creation, innovation, and philanthropy.